mamadtp/chabok-backend-challenge/README.md

 - An up-to-date release of [NodeJS](https://nodejs.org/) and NPM

+[Docker](https://www.docker.com/) may also be useful for advanced testing and image building, although it is not required for development.

 ### 1.2 Project configuration

 Start by cloning this project on your workstation.